Pylons/pyramid/docs/narr/webob.rst

 To facilitate error responses like ``404 Not Found``, the module :mod:`webob.exc` contains classes for each kind of error response.
 These include boring but appropriate error bodies.
-The exceptions exposed by this module, when used under :mod:`pyramid`, should be imported from the :mod:`pyramid.httpexceptions` "facade" module.
+The exceptions exposed by this module, when used under :app:`Pyramid`, should be imported from the :mod:`pyramid.httpexceptions` "facade" module.
 This import location is merely a facade for the original location of these exceptions: ``webob.exc``.